-Fortunately, the new siphonic jet models are still able to work efficiently, even when utilizing considerably less water per flush.
+Fortunately, the new siphonic jet models can still work efficiently, even when utilizing less water per flush.

 Why Choose Siphonic Jet Toilets

-As mentioned, one of the telling characteristics of a siphonic jet toilet is that its water level in the bowl is quite high.
-Having a high water level is advantageous, as it helps seal noxious gases from the plumbing below.
+As mentioned, one of the telling characteristics of a siphonic jet toilet is that its water level in the bowl is high.
+A high water level is advantageous since it helps seal noxious gases from the plumbing below.
 Siphonic jet toilets can have a water level that is twice as high as that in gravity-fed toilets.

-Additionally, siphonic jet toilets generally leave cleaner bowls, as they rarely leave waste or skid marks in the bowl.
-Again, even though they have a powerful flush, it is quite silent.
+Additionally, siphonic jet toilets generally leave cleaner bowls and rarely leave waste or skid marks in the bowl.
+Again, even though they have a powerful flush, it isn’t very loud.

 What Are Gravity-Fed Toilets?

-Gravity-fed toilets are the staple in most of Europe.
-However, more and more Americans are choosing them, as they limit water wastage.
+Gravity-fed toilets are a staple in most of Europe.
+However, more Americans are buying them since they reduce water consumption.

 How Do Gravity-Fed Toilets Work?

-Since gravity-fed toilets feature straight trap ways, the sheer weight of the water creates a gravitational pull that forces water and waste through the straight trap way.
-As a result, these kinds of toilets rarely have clogging problems.
+Since gravity-fed toilets feature straight trapways, the sheer weight of the water creates a gravitational pull that forces water and waste through the straight channel.
+As a result, they rarely have clogging problems.

 How Much Water Do Gravity-Fed Toilets Use?

-As mentioned, gravity-fed loos are designed to minimize water wastage.
-They typically come in the dual-flush design, which allows you to choose between a half and full flush after use.
+As mentioned, gravity-fed loos are designed to minimize water consumption.
+They typically come in a dual-flush design, which allows you to choose between a half and full flush.
 A half flush uses 0.8 gallons, while a full flush uses 1.6 gallons.
-This means that you do not have to empty the tank after every short call.
+This means you do not have to empty the tank after every short flush.